caffeine110/Soil_Analysis_K/README.md

 # Soil_Analysis_K
-Soil Analysis and It compatibility with crops and Best fit crop for the same.
+Soil Analysis of Karnataka State and predictiing the best fit crop in Rabi, Kharif and Summer season.